-The village thrived during the next few years as more people arrived.
-It had a schoolhouse, sawmill, and store.
-In 1859, it was awarded a post office.
-John Shalda built a gristmill on the Lake Michigan outlet of Shalda creek.
-In 1871 (the same year as the Chicago Fire) the village was destroyed by fire, so the villagers moved inland to Shalda Corners (M-22 & CR 669).
+Fires were common during the 19th century, especially in the spring.
+In 1871, North Unity was destroyed by fire.
+Many families moved inland to what is now as Shalda Corners (M-22 and County Road 669).
+They rebuilt their homes, post office, stores, school, and church.
 The original Shalda store at Shalda Corners was built on the Southeast corner by Joseph Shalda.
-After a few years, he built a larger store on the Southwest corner which had a dance hall above the store and an ice house for cooling dairy products and beer.
+After a few years, he built a larger store on the Southwest corner.
+It had a dance hall above the store and an ice house for cooling dairy products and beer.

 As you drive back out to M-22, notice the little restored log cabin at the corner of M-22 and CR 669.
 This is called the Shalda Cabin.
 It was built in the mid-1860s.
 Another interesting original building of North Unity is the school.
 It is a log building located just west of Narada Lake on M-22.